stalk-calvin/svc/README.md

 - **Configurable Retention Window**: Define a window for retaining logs before rotation.
 - **Scheduled Archiving**: Use a cron job or a scheduled Spring task to archive older logs into a separate database or table.

-## Deployment & Scalability Considerations
+## Deployment and Scalability Considerations

 The application is packaged and deployed as follows:
 - **Spring Boot WAR**: The application is packaged as a WAR file to run within an existing Tomcat server.